 Best Lego space sets for adults

-Released to celebrate the 50th anniversary of the lunar landing, this recreation of the Eagle is a glorious display piece.
+Released in honour of the 50th anniversary of the lunar landing, the Lego Apollo 11 Eagle Lunar Lander is a glorious display piece.
 Lego worked with NASA on getting the details right, including the right shade of gold.
 There are loads of fun details in the Lego Creator Expert NASA Apollo 11 Lunar Lander, from the way you build the lunar surface (including little square footprints for your astronauts), to the fact that the lunar escape module disconnects from the landing gear to rocket away.
-There’s even an inside to the module, with equipment panels.
+There’s even an inside to the module with equipment panels.

-Here’s the thing: this Lego Ideas NASA Apollo Saturn V is no longer made by Lego.
+Here’s the thing: this the this NASA set is no longer made by Lego.
 It has been retired – possibly forever, possibly not, but definitely don’t expect it back soon.
-Normally, we wouldn’t recommend things that aren’t actually available any more, but this is easily the best space set Lego has ever made, and you can find it for sale online since it's only a recent retirement, so we kind of have to mention it.
+Normally, we wouldn’t recommend things that aren’t actually available anymore, but this is easily the best space set Lego has ever made, and you can find it for sale online since it's only a recent retirement, so we kind of have to mention it.

 A full metre long when complete, this scale model of the Saturn V is utterly awesome, and meticulously detailed – from its recreation of every portion of the multi-stage rocket, to the little dioramas of the lunar module on the moon and the command module in the sea after a touchdown… and all with microscale figures, as a reminder that this is all to scale!

 Moon landing buffs should take note of the number of pieces it’s made from, even – that’s the care and love that was clearly poured into this set.
 So, if you see it for sale for a not ridiculous price, we can’t recommend it enough.
 If you're a big space program fan, it's worth it.